 The Chinese University of Hong Kong (CUHK) is the longest established business school in Asia.
 This gives it a big first-mover advantage and clear vision in nurturing business leaders.

-It has been ranked 57th in the world by the Financial Times in 2019.
+CUHK MBA has been ranked 64th in the world by the Financial Times in 2023.

-Around 70 students (42% female) with an average age of 29, the class represents over 20 industries.
-The average GMAT score is 650 and the average work experience is 5.38 years.
+Around 40 students (63% female) with an average age of 29.6, the class represents 12 industries.
+The average GMAT score is 620 and the average work experience is 6.5 years.

-The tuition fee for the current academic year is HK$560,000.
+The tuition fee for the current academic year is HK$605,000.

-The employment rate after 3 months of graduation was around 96%, with 93% students finding job opportunities in Asia.
-A whopping 82% managed to change industry/function.
+The employment rate after 3 months of graduation for Class of 2022 was 91%, with 69% of students securing job opportunities in Asia.

 Sameer Kamat, founder of MBA Crystal Ball, interviewed Becky Tsang (Head of Admissions, MBA Programmes, CUHK) to go beyond the numbers and find out more about the business school and its flagship MBA programme.